Go back to poetry homepage

 When the party started to grow tired and comfortably languid in the very early morning hours, I got up to take Ellie home.

-She wasn’t the flower of drunkenness she was before, so it was easier to direct her to my car.
+She wasn’t the lilting flower of drunkenness she was before, so it was easier to direct her to my car.

 Already the cicadas were awake and you would hear them if you concentrated, but mostly you couldn’t hear them and there weren’t any stars.